magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 You’ll be building the Unreal Engine from source code, which can take several hours or more.
 So plan ahead.
 :::

-## Setup Unreal Engine and the ML2 Unreal SDK
+## Setup Unreal Engine and the Magic Leap 2 Unreal SDK

 The version of Unreal Engine for this preview is located in a fork of the Epic Games Unreal Engine GitHub repository.
-The ML2 Unreal SDK is available from the Magic Leap Hub.
+The Magic Leap 2 Unreal SDK is available from the Magic Leap Hub.

 ### Install the Magic Leap Hub

-You’ll need the Magic Leap Hub to download the ML2 Unreal SDK and examples.
+You’ll need the Magic Leap Hub to download the Magic Leap 2 Unreal SDK and examples.
 If you don’t already have the Magic Leap Hub installed:

 1. Go to the [developer tool download page](https://ml2-developer.magicleap.com/downloads) on the Magic Leap 2 developer portal and install the Windows version of the Magic Leap Hub.
 2. Run the installer and complete the setup wizard.